deemano/oosd-coursework-deemano/RoverControls_v0.15_13FEB22.1500/ReadMe.txt

 ========================================================================

 Things to be done:
-1. Integrate IR sensor readings and map those into the real distance
+1. Integrate IR sensor readings and map those into real distance data
 2. Option to edit rove LCD screen
 3. Option to increase speed (from 30 default by a 10th until 100 max)
 4. option to turn on Lights (8 LED front lights)